ianrossi/knife-dinimp/README.md

 (current) zlib, using: 2.0.0, latest: 2.0.0
 ```

-knife dinimp diff
+## knife dinimp diff

-This would diff each cookbook in the cookbooks directory with the Supermarket’s cookbook of the same version and will send the diff output to the terminal.
+This command isn't developed yet, but this would diff each cookbook in the cookbooks directory with the Supermarket’s cookbook of the same version and will send the diff output to the terminal.
 A secret gist by default would also be cool.